HexagonStorms/PauseLock/README.md

 ## Features
 - **Customizable Buffer Time**: Set how long (in seconds) a viewer must watch before being allowed to pause
 - **Visual Notifications**: On-screen messages show buffer status and remaining time
+- **Customizable Messages**: Personalize the notification text for when pause is locked and enabled
+- **Draggable Notifications**: Move notifications to your preferred position on the video
 - **Ad Handling**: Option to exclude ad time from buffer calculations
 - **Video Length Filtering**: Option to only apply the buffer to videos longer than 5 minutes
 - **Auto-Enable**: Automatically enable the buffer on all YouTube videos or control manually